 Afterward, the Lord had them take 12 large stones from the Jordan, one for each tribe of Israel, and they set them up where they camped.
 Likewise, Joshua erected 12 stones in the midst of the Jordan, where they would remain.

 The stones?
 Stones of Remembrance that God wanted them to be able to see and remember what God had done for them.
 Some of those people probably wished they could just forget the past and make a new start.
 But God wanted them to have Memorials to testify to them, and to their children, and to the world that the “hand of the Lord is mighty, that you may fear the Lord your God forever.”

 There was a time when the pain of losing my parents was still quite fresh, and the grief was still so strong that it choked.
-I feared drowning in the waters when I remembered where I had come from, and who I could have been if I had followed the example that had been set for me.
+I feared drowning in the waters when I remembered where I had come from, and who I could have been if I had followed some of the patterns that had been set for me.
 I cried out to the Lord and told him I didn’t want to be that person.

 Immediately He answered me, saying simply, “I brought you out.”

 Simple as that.
 I didn’t need to be anxious about what could have been.
 My current path is different because God intentionally intervened on my behalf.
 He brought me out and into His will.

 God lets us dwell in those dark periods for a time, and then like Israel, He brings us out.
 He parts the waters for us, and makes straight the way for us to travel.
 He then brings up the rear to make sure we land safely on the other side.
 He makes sure we are prepared for the battles required to take the ground He has purposed for us, giving us the Armor of the Lord, and then He fights alongside us, delivering victory into our hands a day at a time.